Uinta Medical Group

 Sunburns can even happen on an overcast day because UV rays can get through the clouds.
 UV rays can also bounce off of water, sand, snow, and concrete.

-Experience the difference with board-certified pediatrician Dr. Alan Brown.
-Same-day appointments are often available by calling (307) 444-KIDS or schedule an appointment online at EvanstonAnytime.com.
+Same-day appointments are often available by calling 307-789-9355 or schedule an appointment online at EvanstonAnytime.com.

 Call 307-789-9355 for an appointment.